rubensworks/ScholarMarkdown/README.md

 # ScholarMarkdown
 [![scholarmarkdown gem version](https://badge.fury.io/rb/scholarmarkdown.svg)](https://rubygems.org/gems/scholarmarkdown)

 ScholarMarkdown is Ruby gem for writing scholarly articles in Markdown/HTML.
+These articles can be viewed in your browser with rich HTML annotations, and they can be printed to PDF into traditional scientific templates via your browser.

 It provides an executable (`generate-scholarmd`) for initializing a [nanoc](https://nanoc.ws/) project to generate HTML and PDF versions of articles.